Nevada brothel owner, dubbed 'Trump from Pahrump,' dies: sheriff

 An investigation of three of his brothels turned up immigration violations and indications of possible human trafficking, local officials said earlier this month.
 Hof denied the allegations.

-Reporting by Tim Reid in San Antonio; Editing by Scott Malone and Peter Cooney
+Reporting by Tim Reid in San Antonio; Editing by Scott Malone, Peter Cooney and Bill Berkrot